jostarlink/slackbot-api-docs/README.md

 ### Slack Side
  Okay, first things first, we have to create a bot in our Slack Team (if you don't have a slack team, [create one](https://slack.com/)).

-To do so, open [Custom Integrations](https://pichak.slack.com/apps/manage/custom-integrations), click **Bots** and **Add configuration**, enter a name (You can just go with Sibe) and done.
+To do so, open [Custom Integrations](https://pichak.slack.com/apps/manage/custom-integrations), click **Bots** and **Add configuration**, enter a name (You can just go with Sibe).

 In the next page, upload an image for your bot (Sibe's avatar!) or choose an emoji.
-You also find an **API Token** there, that's how you connect to your bot, you need it for the next step!
+On top of the page, there is the **API Token** you need to connect to your bot.
+Keep it somewhere, you need it in the next step.

 ### Breathing life into your bot
  Now's the time when your bot actually does something.